itsligo/blog/_branches/3_branch.markdown

 The database is now persisting all data.
 We can over-ride the default (invisible) connection string in web.config by specifying out own.
 Use Server Explorer to get the *Data Source* for the server.
 Or use [www.connectionstrings.com](http://www.connectionstrings.com) to fashion the connstring for you.

 Next we seed the database properly rather than through the ctor of the **HomeController** - that's why we saw duplicated data on screen in previous branches - the ctor was being called on each page refresh.
-Use a dedicated `DropCreateDatabaseAlways&lt;OurDbContext&gt; Class` and over-ride its **Seed** method to provide seed data.
+Use a dedicated `DropCreateDatabaseAlways<OurDbContext> Class` and over-ride its **Seed** method to provide seed data.
 Ensure you add `System.Data.Entity.Database.SetInitializer(new  DataContextInitializer());` to prompt EF (Entity Framework) to use your initialiser.

 Next, we fix up the **More** link from the home page so that it provides the **Id** of each **Blog**.
 Then we use **Find()** to look up the associated **Blog** in the database.